NEWTON SOLNEY VILLAGE PLAN – May 2022. Ratified on Friday 10th June 2022.

 * The recreation field

-* The existing pavilion/hut on the recreation field is wholly unsatisfactory.
-In the long term this is a facility that will need replacing.
+* The existing pavilion/hut on the recreation field is wholly unsatisfactory- replacement of this is in progress.

 * The children’s play area is in good condition and meets legal requirements.
-The equipment will be properly maintained and at the moment there is a proposal to provide addition equipment which is dependent upon obtaining a suitable grant The present equipment is owned and maintained by South Derbyshire District Council.
+The equipment will be properly maintained and at the moment there is a proposal to provide addition equipment which is in progress.
+The present equipment is owned and maintained by South Derbyshire District Council.

 * There is no formal organisation for youth activities.
 The introduction of an appropriate scheme would be welcome but requires volunteers and any interested parties should contact the Parish Council so that this can be moved forward.
 During the school summer holidays a number of activities take place that are organised by South Derbyshire District Council and arranged by the Parish Council.

 * Apart from the recreation field itself there are few facilities specifically designated for youth activities.
-Part of the recreation field could be developed for such purposes.
+Part of the recreation field will soon have a one third size basketball court.

 * All existing footpaths, including the path beside the river, are valued.
 They should be retained.
 Consideration should be given to extending the footpath network.
 Footpaths should regularly walked and any problems with stiles or direction markers reported to the Parish Council.